A COVID-19 Vaccine May Be Only 50% Effective. Is That Good Enough?

 For now, it's important to see the experimental trials of each vaccine candidate through to the end, Miller says.
 The phase three trials will tell us a lot about the safety of a vaccine as well as its effectiveness.

 The large studies now underway are being conducted as double-blind, placebo-controlled trials, which is considered the gold standard in scientific research.
 This means half the participants get the real vaccine and "half the patients get a placebo — a water shot," Ison says.
-And nobody — not the researchers or the participants — will know until after the study is complete who got the placebo and who got the real vaccine.
+And nobody — not the researchers nor the participants — will know until after the study is complete who got the placebo and who got the real vaccine.

 "What we would like to see is that there's a difference in the rate of COVID-19 — with a much lower rate in patients who get the vaccine than in the patients who get the placebo," Ison says.
-But it takes time, and a lot of people to see that sort of effect, and to answer questions about safety.
+But it takes time and a lot of people to see that sort of effect and to answer questions about safety.

 The vaccine makers are aiming to enroll about 30,000 people in each trial.